-Given the anticipated increase in vehicles movements associated with the provision of the Chapel Oval car park, there is potential that the site access to Barkers Road could be signalised.
+Given the anticipated increase in vehicles movements associated with the provision of the Chapel Oval car park, it is proposed to accommodate a signalised intersection to Barkers Road.
+The current access will be widened to the west to allow for the provision of one entrance lane and two exit lanes.
 This is subject to a separate approval from the Department of Transport.